 How do ancient Egyptian A-Z words look?

 Visually hieroglyphs are all more or less figurative; however, the same sign can, according to context, be interpreted in diverse ways: as a phonogram (phonetic reading), as a logogram, or as an ideogram (semantic reading).
-Hieroglyphs are written from right to left, from left to right, or from top to bottom, the usual direction being from right to left (although for convenience modern texts are often normalized into left-to-right order).
+Hieroglyphs are written from right to left, from left to right, or from top to bottom, the usual direction being from right to leave (although for convenience modern texts are often normalized into left-to-right order).

 The reader must consider the direction in which the asymmetrical hieroglyphs are turned in order to determine the proper reading order.
 For example, when human and animal hieroglyphs face to the left (i.e., they look left), they must be read from left to right, and vice versa, the idea being that the hieroglyphs face the beginning of the line.